Skip to content

 1 / 1

-184. Details of complaints and grievances disclosed?
+192. Details of complaints and grievances disclosed?

 Media monitor: Wilmar International Ltd

 SPOTT monitors global media sources for coverage of assessed companies.
 The media monitor gathers reports about specific activities related to the assessment indicator categories.
 ZSL does not assess or score the validity of media coverage, but users can explore the media monitor to provide context on implementation, and infer risks associated with reported operations on the ground.
+The media monitor undergoes a full update at the time of publishing an assessment round, with ad-hoc updates throughout the year.
+This is not an exhaustive list of all media reports relevant to the company.

-Palm oil media reports (212) Last media reports:
+Last media reports:

 No article found for the selected categories.